nataliethistime/rose-harbour/src/pages/fundamentals.md

 "If the world made sense, we'd all have nothing to talk about" - My Mum

+"It's not the note you play that's the wrong note - it's the note you play afterwards that makes it right or wrong." - Miles Davis

+"Anybody can play.
+The note is only 20 percent.
+The attitude of the motherfucker who plays it is 80 percent." - Miles Davis

 ## Motivation

 The expert has failed more times than the beginner has tried.